cnai-ds/Datathon-Health-Risk-Prediction/README.md

 # Heath Risk Prediction for SCOR Datathon
 This repository is for SCOR Datathon held from November 2019 to February 2020 in Paris.\
 [SCOR](https://www.scor.com/en) is a tier 1 reinsurance company in the world.
-During this 4 months, we processed real open data, [NHANES](https://www.cdc.gov/nchs/nhanes/index.htm) and [NHCS](https://www.cdc.gov/nchs/nhcs/data_uses.htm), and built models to predict health risks of a person in U.S. \
+During this 4 months, we processed real open data, [NHANES](https://www.cdc.gov/nchs/nhanes/index.htm) and [NHCS](https://www.cdc.gov/nchs/nhcs/data_uses.htm), and built models to predict health risks of a person in U.S. <br><br>
-\

 ## Our business problem identification
 We have identified 2 biggest business problems for insurance and re-insurance companies; frauds and increase cost from chronic diseases. <br>